-The best tips for growing spinach in backyard or container vegetable gardens.
+Here are a few of the best tips for growing spinach in backyard or container vegetable

-Learn how to plant, grow, care for spinach plants in your garden.
+Learn how easy it is to plant, grow, care for spinach plants in your

 Spinach can also be grown in a raised-bed or container vegetable garden...

 Try planting spinach in your in-ground, raised bed, square foot, or container vegetable garden this year!

 You will be surprised at how quickly it grows, and how delicious it tastes.

 Spinach is easy to grow in any type of vegetable garden.

 Spinach can be planted from seeds, and is easy to plant and maintain.